kokoL152/gcp-negotiation-agent/README.md

         terraform apply
 2. Build and Deploy Docker Image
 The service relies on a Docker image containing the app.py logic.

             Bash

             # IMPORTANT: Use a unique tag to force Cloud Run to deploy a new revision.
             LATEST_TAG="v20251109-final"

             # 1. Build and push the image to GCR
             gcloud builds submit --tag gcr.io/[YOUR_GCP_PROJECT_ID]/get-customer-data-func:$LATEST_TAG .

             # 2. Update the image tag in main.tf and re-apply Terraform
             #    If you used the :final-fix tag during the troubleshooting process, ensure the main.tf is set to this tag.
                 terraform apply

+---

-**🧪 Local Agent Test**
+## 🧪 Local Agent Test

 Once the Cloud Run service is deployed with the correct image, run the local Agent to test the end-to-end functionality:

         Bash

         python agent_app.py

 The agent should successfully call the Cloud Run service, retrieve the required customer data, and generate the final negotiation strategy report.